The Woodland Centre

 Successful inclusion is a key aim and this takes different forms depending on the needs of the children.

 We aim to:

-- Provide a child-centred curriculum, embedding each child's EHCP targets throughout- social, emotional, academic, sensory and physical
+- Provide a child-centred curriculum, embedding each child's EHCP targets throughout based on their social, emotional, cognition and learning, sensory and physical, communication and language needs

 - Support each child to develop their communication skills